volodymyrhudyma/blog/content/blog/react-antipatterns-props-spreading.md

 I personally like to think about as of an antipattern, because it makes me to double check the code and ensure that I need or don't need the Spread Operator in the specific component, i.e., use it wisely.

-It is totally safe to use it with TypeScript, since you will get a quick overview of what props are passed and an instant error if any unexpected property occurs.
+However, it is totally safe to use it with TypeScript, since you will get a quick overview of what props are passed and an instant error if any unexpected property occurs.

 ## Summary